rakshit-23/OpenFASOC/README.md

   <img width="700" height="500" src="https://user-images.githubusercontent.com/110079890/207369337-441cabe9-8ff6-463b-ab31-ca984f2d6061.png">
 </p>

+In the image, line #34 will create a voltage domain named TEMP_ANALOG with area coordinates as defined in config.mk.

+Lines #36 to #38 will initialize the floorplan, as default in OpenROAD Flow, from the die area, core area and place site coordinates from config.mk.

+And finally, lines #40 to #42 will source read_domain_instances.tcl, a script that assigns the corresponding instances to the TEMP_ANALOG domain group.
+It gets the wanted instances from the DOMAIN_INSTS_LIST variable, set to tempsenseInst_domain_insts.txt in config.mk.
+This will ensure the cells are placed in the correct voltage domain during the detailed placement phase.

+The tempsenseInst_domain_insts.txt file contains all instances to be placed in the TEMP_ANALOG domain (VIN voltage tracks).
+These cells are the components of the ring oscillator, including the inverters whose quantity may vary according to the optimization results.
+Thus, this file actually gets generated during temp-sense-gen.py.

 ### Placement
 Placement takes place after the floorplan is ready and has two phases: global placement and detailed placement.
 The output of this phase will have all instances placed in their corresponding voltage domain, ready for routing.